Optical ring resonators: Applications

 Due to the nature of the optical ring resonator and how it "filters" certain wavelengths of light passing through, it is possible to create high-order optical filters by cascading many optical ring resonators in series.
 This would allow for "small size, low losses, and integrability into [existing] optical networks."
 Additionally, since the resonance wavelengths can be changed by simply increasing or decreasing the radius of each ring, the filters can be considered tunable.
 This basic property can be used to create a sort of mechanical sensor.
 If an optical fiber experiences mechanical strain, the dimensions of the fiber will be altered, thus resulting in a change in the resonant wavelength of light emitted.
 This can be used to monitor fibers or waveguides for changes in their dimensions.

 The tuning process can be affected also by a change of refractive index using various means including thermo-optic, electro-optic or all-optical effects.
 Electro-optic and all-optical tuning is faster than thermal and mechanical means, and hence find various applications including in optical communication.
-Optical modulators with a high-Q microring are reported to yield outstandingly small power of modulation at a speed of > 50 Gbit/s at cost of a tuning power to match wavelength of the light source.
+Optical modulators with a high-Q microring are reported to yield outstandingly small power of modulation at a speed of over 50 Gbit/s at cost of a tuning power to match wavelength of the light source.
 A ring modulator placed in a Fabry-Perot laser cavity was reported to eliminate the tuning power by automatic matching of the laser wavelength with that of the ring modulator while maintaining high-speed ultralow-power modulation of a Si microring modulator.